Have Questions?

 585-593-6738 x130

-Allegany Council on Alc/Subst Abuse is 24.7 miles from Westons Mills, NY
+Allegany Council on Alc/Subst Abuse is 24.7 miles from Westons Mills, New York

 As such, Allegany Council on Alc/Subst Abuse has specialized in group therapy, rational emotive behavioral therapy, dual diagnosis drug rehab, couple/family therapy, vocational rehabilitation services, trauma therapy and more.
 At the same time, it accepts clients who are self-help groups, programs for the hearing impaired, persons with post-traumatic stress disorder, substance abuse education, aftercare/continuing care, clients with HIV/AIDS, and others.
 This alcohol and drug treatment facility uses care methods that can assist clients to maintain lasting and permanent sobriety from the substances of abuse that they have used in the past.